petdance/asksmart/answering.md

 Don't assume the worst of the questioner.

+* If you run out of patience, just walk away.
+Don't yell at the querent.

 * Don't assume that he hasn't read the docs.

 * Don't assume he is lazy.